• Skip to table of contents

 Hyper-local to you.

 UNC School of Social Work’s mission is to advance equity, transform systems, and improve lives.
 Our innovative new Online MSW was created in response to demand from changemakers who want to strengthen their roles in the community while keeping their current jobs and commitments.
-This program seeks to address urgent workforce needs by tapping into talent from underserved areas across North Carolina, the Southeast and the nation to help tackle the complex challenges in our communities.
+This program seeks to address urgent workforce needs by tapping into talent from areas across North Carolina, the Southeast and the nation to help tackle the complex challenges in our communities.
 The Online MSW at UNC provides:

 Flexibility